hanacrypto/manifest/README.md

 ## Additions

-* Voluntarily leaving Hanafjedle Cryptominers your are imbursed with the following:
+* Voluntarily leaving Hanafjedle Cryptominers entail the following:
-  * Value equal to NOK 10.000,- (paid either in crypto, hardware or NOK - choosen by remaining members)
+  * Leaving member is imbursed with a value equal to NOK 10.000,- (paid either in crypto, hardware or NOK - choosen by remaining members)
-  * One equal share of eventual common holdings in cryptocurrencies
+  * Leaving member is imbursed with 1 equal share of eventual common holdings in cryptocurrencies
+  * Leaving member must renounce all ownership to means of production owned by Hanafjedle Cryptominers
 * Means of production (GPUs and all other hardware) belong to Hanafjedle Cryptominers